The Business Forum

 The concept of The Business Forum, which was first voiced more than a quarter of a Century ago, is simple to the extreme, and yet almost impossible to imagine anyone ever making happen.
 Basically, we were able to bring together a group of senior executives and ask them if they were able to trust us enough that if we found someone with a technology, product, service or philosophy we thought might help their business, they would agree to have lunch with us and this expert, on the understanding that they would incur no cost whatsoever, nor would they be under any obligation to make any decision to buy anything, or do anything further in any way, by attending our meetings.
 Also, we asked if they would join in questioning the expert and taking part in a moderated discussion?
 Simple! . . . and strange as it seemed then, they all said yes and agreed to make time in their busy calendars to join the venture!

-Panel Debate LuncheonsIn 1982 the concept of a true forum discussion as a meeting format was so new that few people believed it could be managed properly, let alone become a business.
+Panel Debate LuncheonsIn 1982 the concept of a true forum discussion as a meeting format was so new that few people believed it could be managed properly, let alone survive more than a few weeks.
 According to the founders of The Business Forum, "a true forum is where a group of qualified people openly discuss a specific subject with accredited experts under the oversight of a moderator who enforces both fairness and the accepted rules of the group."
-Today just about any gathering or even a series of lectures, may be called a "forum"; and many meetings are sold as forums even if they are not, whereas The Business Forum holds as many as three true forums a week in the Pacific States of America and they have remained as successful today as they were the day the first one was launched in Beverly Hills more then twenty years ago.
+Today just about any gathering or even a series of lectures, may be called a "forum"; and many meetings are sold as forums even if they are not, whereas The Business Forum has held as many as three true forums a week in the Pacific States of America and they have remained as successful as they were the day the first one was held in Beverly Hills in 1982.

 We fully understand the importance of maintaining this reputation.
 The luncheon discussions of today are still based on the original rules we established all those years ago, some of which are quite strange, but then, who knew it was going to grow the way it has?